mhbeals/mhwood.github.io/histories/hndm.md

 The interface allows users to perform simple searches by title, year or place, or advanced searches which combine the previous options together with language, type of access and frequency of publication.
-The interface also includes indexes which allows users to restrict their searches by country, state, city, type of access, language, frequency of publication, title and dates.
+The interface also includes indexes which allow users to restrict their searches by country, state, city, type of access, language, frequency of publication, title and dates.
 Users can also search by word, which uses the system’s underlying OCR files, and the results highlight the search